124

 Created by Itaru Sasaki

 The following year, in 2011, an earthquake (9.1 magnitude) resulted in a tsunami with 30-foot waves that obliterated the coast of Japan, destroying entire towns and taking thousands of lives.
-Many were swept out to sea, and their bodies never recovered.
+Many were swept out to sea, and their bodies were never recovered.
 The city of Ōtsuchi is recorded with the highest number of missing persons.
 The tsunami's catastrophic ocean waves destroyed the town; its people were left in ruins by the tsunami of grief thrust upon them.

 Photo Credit: Kiyomi Noguchi